Boxy Pixel Game Boy Advance Backlight Assembly Guide

 There are two scallop cuts on the sides.
 Rotate this clear light pipe piece until it sits flush with the fastener hole that is next to it as shown below.

-Attach the thin rear cart guide sheet metal piece using two of the the included screws.
-You may have just start each screw a couple of threads to get both screws started, then snug (do not over tighten) them both down.
+Attach the thin rear cart guide sheet metal piece using two of the included screws.
+You may have just started each screw a couple of threads to get both screws started, then snug (do not over-tighten) them both down.
 If you encounter any screw that is very difficult to go in, please be careful!
 The screws can snap.
-M2 x 6mm long screws come with the shell, however M2x4mm long could be used if you feel too much resistance.
+M2 x 6mm long screws come with the shell, however, M2x4mm long could be used if you feel too much resistance.
 When complete, set this aside for now.

 Remove the two battery battery posts shown below.

-You can remove the entirely by de-soldering, or you can just cut them as shown below if you plan to solder from the bottom.
+You can remove them entirely by de-soldering, or you can just cut them as shown below if you plan to solder from the bottom.

 Attach your new flex cable adapter to the top of the Nintendo PCB connector.

 There are two different flex cable sizes available.
-The example shown is 40 pin.
+The example shown is 40 pins.
 Be sure to push the two brown plastic pieces down to lock the piece into place.

 Next, get ready to connect the AGS-101 screen to the other end of your flex cable adapter piece.
 This side of the flex rotates to open.
-See two images below showing the closes and then open position.
+See the two images below showing the closed and then open position.

 Insert the flex cable from the AGS-101 screen as shown, and close the lock tab on the flex cable back down.
-Your connection for the screen is now complete.
+Your connection to the screen is now complete.

 Be mindful of the speaker.
 You may have to adjust it into it's pocket.